Pannoniasaurus

-Pannoniasaurus is an extinct genus of tethysaurine mosasauroid known from the Late Cretaceous Csehbánya Formation (Santonian stage) of Hungary.
+Pannoniasaurus is an extinct genus of tethysaurine mosasauroid known from the Late Cretaceous Csehbánya Formation and Ajka Coal Formation (Santonian stage) of Hungary.
 It contains a single species, Pannoniasaurus inexpectatus, dubbed "unexpected" because it was discovered in freshwater sediments, unlike other mosasaurs, which were marine predators.
 It was a medium-sized mosasaur, reaching up to 6 m in length.

 Discovery and naming

 The holotype (MTM 2011.43.1) and referred specimens have been collected from the alluvial sediments of the Csehbánya Formation from various exposures at the Iharkút open-pit bauxite mine, Bakony Hills, Western Hungary since the discovery of the locality in 2000.
+Pannoniasaurus inexpectatus was then named and described by Makádi, Caldwell & Ősi (2012).

-A single vertebra has been collected in 1999 from the Ajka Coal Formation at the waste dump of the coal mines next to the town of Ajka, 20 km from Iharkút.
-Currently more than one hundred bones of Pannoniasaurus, sourced from a large number of individuals of differing age classes, are known from the alluvial flood-plain deposits that comprise the Csehbánya Formation.
+Since then, more than one hundred bones of Pannoniasaurus, sourced from a large number of individuals of differing age classes, are known from the alluvial flood-plain deposits that comprise the Csehbánya Formation.

+A single vertebra (MTM V.2000.21) was collected in 1999 from the Ajka Coal Formation at the waste dump of the coal mines next to the town of Ajka, 20 km from Iharkút.
+It was described as belonging to cf. Pannoniasaurus by Makádi, Caldwell & Ősi (2012), and then was classified as Pannoniasaurus inexpectatus by Ősi et al. (2016).

 All specimens of Pannoniasaurus are currently housed in the Hungarian Natural History Museum, Budapest, Hungary.